osandadeshan/rest-assured-code-generator/README.md

 - **User Interface**:
   - The left side of the application contains all input fields for user convenience.
-  - The right side displays the generated RestAssured code snippet along with a "Copy Code" button.
+  - The right side displays the generated REST Assured code snippet along with a "Copy Code" button.

   ![UI](app-ui.png)

 - **Code Generation**:
-  - On clicking the "Generate Code" button, the application compiles all the input data into a well-structured RestAssured test code.
+  - On clicking the "Generate Code" button, the application compiles all the input data into a well-structured REST Assured test code.

 ## Getting Started